shonaka/useful_links/README.md

 * [Hyperparameter optimization for Neural Networks](http://neupy.com/2016/12/17/hyperparameter_optimization_for_neural_networks.html) - A good article talking about various hyper parameter tuning in neural networks.
 * [Foundations for deep learning](https://github.com/pauli-space/foundations_for_deep_learning) - A good resources to learn deep learning from information theory, mathematics, neuroscience, and statistical physics.
 I especially like the beginning part of this repo's readme: "I emphasize mathematical/conceptual foundations because implementations of ideas(ex.
 Torch, Tensorflow) will keep evolving but the underlying theory must be sound.
 Anybody with an interest in deep learning can and should try to understand why things work".
 * [Implementing Convolutional Neural Networks](http://deepnotes.io/implementing-cnn) - A good blog explaining about the basics of how the CNN works in its core (Convolution layer, Maxpool layer, Batchnorm layer, etc).
+* [The Limitations of Deep Learning](https://blog.keras.io/the-limitations-of-deep-learning.html) - It's always good to know what's the advantages and disadvantages of something.
+"In general, anything that requires reasoning—like programming, or applying the scientific method—long-term planning, and algorithmic-like data manipulation, is out of reach for deep learning models, no matter how much data you throw at them.
+Even learning a sorting algorithm with a deep neural network is tremendously difficult."
+* [Yes, you should understand back propagation](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b) - A good blog post to understand backpropagation algorithm.

 ## Decoding
 #### Kalman filter related